Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Our sample of filament galaxies

 \subsection{Sample selection}

-To characterize the effects of the filament environment on the galaxy gas content, we selected 245 galaxies belonging to the highest contrast and longest filaments around Virgo.
-They extend up to several virial radii from the cluster center and span up to $\sim30$~Mpc in length \citep[e.g.,][]{Kim2016}.
+To characterize the effects of the filament environment on the galaxy gas content, we selected 245 galaxies belonging to the longest filaments with the highest contrast around Virgo. { The filaments} extend up to several virial radii from the cluster center and span up to $\sim30$~Mpc in length \citep[e.g.,][]{Kim2016}.

-Our goal is to make the first substantial exploration of molecular gas in the filamentary environment.
-Our sample is supported by a wealth of existing data which enable robust estimates of the stellar mass, stellar population, and the star formation rate (SFR) for our galaxies: SDSS \textsf{ugriz} imaging, optical spectroscopy, and far infrared fluxes (WISE, IRAS).
+{ The initial selection of the filament galaxies was done on the basis of their recession velocities and positions in the sky, by requiring proximity to the filamentary structures. { We sampled a wide range of local densities and distances, up to several megaparsec from the filament spine, to be able to determine the influence of the filament environment in the gas processing.} We also restricted to the stellar mass range between $\sim10^9~M_\odot$ and $\sim10^{11}~M_\odot$.
+Below this range, the low expected metallicity could prevent us from detecting CO { \citep[e.g.,][]{Bolatto2013}}, while at higher masses than this range we expect intrinsic quenching processes to play a more important role { \citep[e.g.,][]{Baldry2006,Peng2010}}. }

-The initial selection of the filament galaxies was done on the basis of their recession velocities and positions in the sky, by requiring proximity to the filamentary structures.
-We also restricted to the stellar mass range between $\sim10^9~M_\odot$ and $\sim10^{11}~M_\odot$.
-Below this range, the low expected metallicity could prevent us from detecting CO, while at higher masses than this range we expect intrinsic quenching processes to play a more important role.
+{ Our sample is supported by a wealth of existing data which enable robust estimates of the stellar mass, stellar population, and the star formation rate (SFR) for our galaxies: { Sloan Digital Sky Survey (SDSS)} \textsf{ugriz} imaging, optical spectroscopy, and far-infrared fluxes (WISE, IRAS).}

-\subsection{Galaxy Properties}
+\subsection{Galaxy properties}

-Properties of our sample of filament galaxies are listed in Table~\ref{tab:general_properties_all_galaxies}.
-They include galaxy coordinates and recession velocities, morphologies, sizes, inclinations, position angles, stellar masses, and star formation rates, both absolute and relative to the main sequence (MS).
+Properties of our sample of filament galaxies are listed in Table~\ref{tab:general_properties_all_galaxies}, which {includes} galaxy coordinates and recession velocities, stellar masses, and star formation rates, both absolute and relative to the main sequence (MS). {We also list morphologies, sizes, inclinations, and position angles, all taken from HyperLeda.}